 Also remember that when it comes to FODMAPs they can cause gastrointestinal symptoms, but they do not cause physical damage to our intestinal tract.
 This means if you want to try something new you can – sometimes your body might even surprise you!
 Our symptom thresholds also change over time, so remember to go back and test foods periodically to see if you can add them back in.

 Take home message

-Be at peace with your food choices and focus on only restricting food choices that help you control your symptoms.
+It’s time to ditch the food guilt and be at peace with your food choices.
+Focus on only restricting food choices that help you control your symptoms.
 I’m here to help you embrace food, no matter your food intolerances, and teach you to enjoy what you can in moderation!